Hyein Yoon / 윤혜인

 Yoon et al. in prep.)

-in collaboration with Aeree Chung (Yonsei), Chandreyee Sengupta (Yonsei), O. Ivy Wong (ICRAR/UWA), Martin Bureau (Oxford), Soo-Chang Rey (CNU) and Jacqueline van Gorkom (Columbia)
+in collaboration with Aeree Chung (Yonsei), Chandreyee Sengupta (PMO), O. Ivy Wong (CSIRO), Martin Bureau (Oxford), Soo-Chang Rey (CNU) and Jacqueline van Gorkom (Columbia)

 • Mapping the stellar and HI gas properties of galaxies in Virgo filaments/groups